-- In line with KCSIE 2022, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:
+- Child protection is part of safeguarding and promoting the welfare of all children and is defined as

-- protecting children from maltreatment;

-- preventing impairment of children's mental and physical health or development;

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

-- o taking action to enable all children to have the best outcomes.
+activity that is undertaken to protect specific children who are suspected to be suffering, or likely to

+suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.

 - The school acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

-- Abuse and neglect
+- o Abuse and neglect

 - Bullying (including cyberbullying)

 - o Child-on-child abuse

 - Children with family members in prison

-- Children Missing Education (CME)
+- o Children who are absent or missing from education

 - Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

 - Contextual Safeguarding (Risks outside the family home)

 - County Lines and gangs

 - Domestic abuse

 - Drugs and alcohol misuse

 - Fabricated or induced illness

 - Faith abuse

 - Gender based abuse and violence against women and girls

 - Hate

 - Homelessness

 - Human trafficking and modern slavery

 - Mental health

 - Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "sexting"

 - Online safety

 - Preventing radicalisation and extremism

 - Private fostering

 - Relationship abuse

-- o Serious Violence
+- Serious Violence

 - Sexual Violence and Sexual Harassment

 - So called honour-based abuse including Female Genital Mutilation and forced marriage

 - Upskirting

-(Also see Part 1 and Annex A within 'Keeping children safe in education' 2022)
+(Also see Part 1 and Annex A and B within 'Keeping children safe in education' 2023)